REQUEST FOR ACCESS FORM BELOW

 Who Should Attend:

 Asset Managers and Power Plant Owners

 Kristofer Matsuo | Director, Sales and Business Development, Asia, Strategic Business Development | Sumitomo SHI FW

 Kris is a director for Sales and Business Development for Asia in the Strategic Business Development Division of Sumitomo SHI FW.
-Based in Tokyo, he is involved in business development activities with a focus on the Asian market for the last 5 years.
+Based in Tokyo, he has been involved in business development activities with a focus on the Asian market for the last 5 years.
 Kris has a BA from Waseda University in Japan.